lorenzoc25/auto-redirect/README.md

 This is a chrome extension that allow you to open pages in current tab instead of new tab on customized domain.

 ## Install
-This extension has not been uploaded to the chrome extension store yet, so you need to clone this repository, build it and load it manually.
+### Download the Newest Release
+Go to the [relase page](https://github.com/lorenzoc25/auto-redirect/releases/), download the newset release, unzip it and load it to the chrome extension, or

+### Clone the Repo and Build it Manually(Not suggested)
 ```bash
 git clone https://github.com/lorenzoc25/auto-redirect && cd auto-redirect
 ```